mii-key/obsidian-links/docs/insider/convert-to-htmllink.md

-# Convert wiki or markdown links to HTML link
+# Convert wiki or markdown link to HTML link

 > [!NOTE]
 > Insider feature.
 Enable in settings.